sampsyo/home/_drafts/flash.md

 These get names like `pipe-0` and `"message.txt"` in the IR listings above.
 For `shell`, the only kinds of resources allowed are byte streams (i.e., pipes and files).
-The `parse-gfa` instruction, however, produces a new type of resource: a *GFA store*, which is an efficient representation of a pangenomic variation graph.
+The `parse-gfa` instruction, however, produces a new type of resource: a *GFA store*, which is an efficient in-memory representation of a pangenomic variation graph.
 This is a plain Rust value stored in the Flash interpreter's environment.
 When it eventually evaluates the `path-depth` instruction, the Flash interpreter retrieves the value and feeds it into the relevant library function.